Olympic Games still in sights: Sprinter Georgia Hulls makes dash for Paris - NZ Herald

 The first run of the year produced a 23.43s sprint for second to teenaged Australian sensation Torrie Lewis, who clocked 23.05s when they met in Adelaide last Saturday.

-Last month Lewis set an Australian women’s 100 metres record of 11.1sec, and her clash with New Zealand record holder Zoe Hobbs is a feature of the meet in Melbourne.
+Last month Lewis set an Australian women’s 100 metres record of 11.1s and her clash with New Zealand record-holder Zoe Hobbs is a feature of the meet in Melbourne.

 Hulls, a former Havelock North High School pupil, said her race time in Adelaide “wasn’t anything spectacular” but she is happy with her progress.